Block Offer exploration permit tender process

 New Zealand has run Block Offers since 2012.
 We select the release areas for Block Offers based on their prospectivity and commercial interest based on industry nominations.
 From 2013, companies have been able to bid for their own block outlines based on a graticular system within each release area.

 Information gathered during consultation guides the Minister’s decision on the final make-up of the Block Offer.
 This helps to ensure we identify sites of cultural, historical or environmental interest.
-A report and recommendations are then provided to the Minister of Energy and Resources.
+A report and recommendations are then provided to the Minister of Resources.

 Release area bids